Links on Android Authority may earn us a commission. Learn more.

 Check out: The best camera phones you can get

 Apple prefers a warmer white point than other camera phones but it’s not an issue as such and the camera otherwise balances colors very well.
 It’s hard to take a bad picture with this phone.
-However, I’ve used a lot of very good camera phones this year and the iPhone 13 Pro Max isn’t flawless, particularly when it comes to exposure.
+However, I’ve used a lot of very good camera phones and the iPhone 13 Pro Max isn’t flawless, particularly when it comes to exposure.

-For instance, Apple promises improved HDR photography capabilities this year, but my experience is a mixed bag, yet again.
+For instance, Apple promises improved HDR photography capabilities for this generation, but my experience is a mixed bag, yet again.
 Apple’s HDR sensor and software technology has fallen behind the Android competition in recent generations.
 It’s tough to say if the iPhone 13 Pro Max is much better than the 12 Pro Max.
 It’s perhaps more consistent than its predecessor but the phone is still more prone to highlight clipping and underexposure than Samsung’s Galaxy S21 Ultra and other smartphones I’ve tested.

 Likewise, Apple boasts improvements to low light capabilities this generation.
 The iPhone 12 Pro Max, assisted by Night Mode, was passable in this regard, and the iPhone 13 Pro Max is a little better but certainly not game-changing.
-Generally, low-light shots come out less noisy than the competition (such as the S21 Ultra below) and have a fraction more color and exposure than last year’s iPhone.
+Generally, low-light shots come out less noisy than the competition (such as the S21 Ultra below) and have a fraction more color and exposure than the previous iPhone.
 But there’s not a huge amount between the two without pixel peeping.
 Night mode helps out further and the handset can pull out a lot of color and detail from an otherwise drastically underlit scene.
 That being said, even with a wider aperture the ultra-wide and, to a lesser extent, the telephoto lenses are not quite as usable in the dark, although Night Mode definitely helps if you have steady hands.

 An oddity that Apple seems to have introduced is automatic camera lens switching to ensure the best focus.
 For example, 3x won’t always use the telephoto lens if the environment is too dark or the subject too close.
 While this is a good idea in principle, this means that the phone regularly resorts to the inferior ultra-wide camera for macro and won’t engage the 3x telephoto at closer and medium ranges.
 Samsung’s Galaxy S21 Ultra has a similar feature to help focus the main camera but prompts the user with a toggle to turn it on and off.
 The iPhone 13 Pro Max could use a similar option.